shpetim007/AnalogSignalHandler/README.md

 Thus both an Arduino (AT MEGA2560) and Siemens LOGO! can read 1/1000ths of a volt, i.e. 3.670V.

-However it's not good practice to make use of that fine of a resolution.
+However it's not good practice to rely on that fine of a resolution.
 This is because of noise and many other aspects that affect the reliability of the analog signal.

-Additionally, your chosen sensor will have it's performance charactaristics; accuracy, non-linearity, hystersis and others.
+Additionally, your chosen sensor will have it's own performance charactaristics; accuracy, non-linearity, hystersis and others.

 The ADC performance should compliment the sensors capability.
 A high end ADC (from a high end PLC) will not give you a more precise signal if you use a low performance sensor or if you use the wrong sensor range.
 Example:

-High End 0-5,000psi sensor with +/-0.25% accuracy = +/-12.5psi.
+0-5,000psi high end sensor with +/-0.25% accuracy = +/-12.5psi.
-Low end 0-100psi sensor with +/-1% accuracy = +/- 1psi.
+0-100psi low end sensor with +/-1% accuracy = +/- 1psi.

-Wether using a high end PLC or Arduino ATMega2560, the signal accuracy will be the same.
+Wether using an expensive PLC or Arduino boards, the signal accuracy will depend on your chosen sensor.

-Short answer is that we have 0-5V and an internal value between 0-1023.
+Short answer is that we have 0-5V analog input and an internal value between 0-1023.

 ## Signal Conversion

 The example code uses two pressure transmitters, PT1 and PT2.
-However any other analog signals can be handled by this same code.
+Any other analog signals can be handled by this same code.

 To make the signal readable/usable, we must apply Scaling, Offset and Gain.
 Note that these are defined variables in the code, they are not the same as the internal paramaters of the microcontroller.